mjg042/TrafficSignClassifierHW/README.md

 [image3]: ./origImages/origImages.PNG "Random Images from dataset"
 [image4]: ./origImages/labelDistTraining.PNG "Label Distribution of the Training Set"
-[image5]: ./origImages/labelDistTraining.PNG "Label Distribution of the Testing Set"
+[image5]: ./origImages/labelDistTesting.PNG "Label Distribution of the Testing Set"
-[image6]: ./origImages/labelDistTraining.PNG "Label Distribution of the Validation Set"
+[image6]: ./origImages/labelDistValidation.PNG "Label Distribution of the Validation Set"

 I looked at the distribution of labels across the training, testing and validation sets.
 Two observations were made:

-* The distribution across all 3 sets was approximately the same
+* The distribution of labels across all 3 sets was approximately the same
-* Some classifications were represented far more often than others Because the distribution of images across the classes was not even, it might be a good idea to augment the training data with images of the underrepresented classes.
+* Some classifications were represented far more often than others

+Because the distribution of images across the classes was not even, it might be a good idea to augment the training data with images of the underrepresented classes.